 (2) Our 2020 Plan provides that the number of shares available for issuance under the 2020 Plan will be increased on the first day of each fiscal year in an amount equal to the least of (i) 4,406,374 shares, (ii) five percent (5%) of the outstanding shares of common stock on the last day of the immediately preceding fiscal year or (iii) such other amount as our board of directors or any of its committees as will be administering the 2020 Plan may determine.
+On January 1, 2023, the number of shares of our common stock available for issuance under our 2020 Plan increased by 1,830,853 shares pursuant to these provisions.
+This increase is not reflected in the table above.

 (3) Our 2020 ESPP provides that the number of shares available for issuance under the 2020 ESPP will be increased on the first day of each fiscal year in an amount equal to the least of (i) 801,504 shares, (ii) one percent (1%) of the outstanding shares of common stock on the last day of the immediately preceding fiscal year or (iii) such other amount as may be determined by our board of directors or any of its committees as will be administering the 2020 ESPP may determine.
+On January 1, 2023, the number of shares of our common stock available for issuance under our 2020 ESPP increased by 457,713 shares pursuant to these provisions.
+This increase is not reflected in the table above.